Daz Dillinger: D.P.G. Recordz and indie releases (post-1999)

 After leaving Death Row Records, Daz produced for artists like Kurupt, Soopafly, And B-Legit.
 He also established his own label, D.P.G.
 Recordz, on which he released his second solo album, 2000's R.A.W.
 In the following years, Daz has continued to focus on his own indie releases and sales; as of 2023, he has released a total of eighteen solo albums.

 Daz and Kurupt reunited to release a second collaborative album, Dillinger & Young Gotti, in 2001; because Death Row still owned the name "Tha Dogg Pound", they released Dillinger & Young Gotti under the name DPG.
 Despite this collaboration, relations deteriorated between the two rappers after Kurupt signed to Death Row Records once more, and Daz repeatedly insulted Kurupt in songs and interviews.
 Daz and Kurupt ultimately reconciled at a West Coast unity event that Snoop Dogg hosted in 2005.
-After gaining rights to the moniker "Tha Dogg Pound", Kurupt left Death Row again, and Daz closed his brief time at Jermaine Dupri's So So Def Recordings.
+After gaining rights to the moniker "Tha Dogg Pound", Kurupt left Death Row again, and Daz closed his brief time at Jermaine Dupri's So So Def Recordings after signing to the label in 2003.
 Since then, Tha Dogg Pound has released several more albums, including a prolific streak of five albums between 2005 and 2010.

-In 2020 Daz united with Queens MC Capone (one half of Capone-N-Noreaga) for a collaborative album titled Guidelines.
+In 2020, Daz united with Queens MC Capone (one half of Capone-N-Noreaga) for a collaborative album titled Guidelines.